 But buying a second home as a vacation property isn’t always the same as getting a mortgage on a primary residence.
 There can be implications that can make your purchase cost-effective or way more expensive than you expect, both immediately and in the future.
+With more families able to take more vacations, the demand for vacation properties has increased.
 Here are five things to consider before buying a second home.

 Considerations for buying a vacation home